Ottawa Citizen says NHL’s Senators refused to let reporter on charter

 Depending on the market, reporters, broadcasters, photojournalists and other travelling media members sometimes fly on team charters, which can be more timely and convenient than commercial flights.
 The Citizen, like most outlets, pays employee transportation costs when charters are used.

-The Senators didn’t immediately comment when asked about the story.
+In an email, a team spokesman said the Senators were not available for comment.
 Warren declined comment Friday afternoon, referring questions to Richardson.

 “He’s still going to make it for the game,” Richardson said from Ottawa.
 “Just a little bit of a delay.”